OUR COMBINED SEWER SYSTEM

 Sewer Repair Work typically takes anywhere from two days to two weeks.
 To reduce impacts on the community, we might repair several sewer lines on one block at a time.

-During work hours, parking will be unavailable on the block where repairs are taking place.
+Parking and Traffic: During work hours, parking will be unavailable on the block where repairs are taking place.
 We might have to close some traffic lanes, though we will provide local access for residents and businesses.
+No parking signs will be posted 72 hours in advance of the work.

 While these sewer repairs address the immediate needs of our sewer system, we are also embarking on the Sewer System Improvement Program (SSIP).
 SSIP is a 20-year, multi-billion dollar citywide investment required to upgrade our aging sewer infrastructure.
 The SSIP is the result of a n eight-year community planning process and will ensure a reliable, sustainable and seismically safe sewer system now and for generations to come.